 According to the California Penal Code, Avilés and Hutson could have received a maximum of seven years for the drug-manufacturing charges.

 Hutson and Avilés were arrested June 14, more than a year after the May 21, 2011, explosion and fire at their Silver Oaks Way apartment that killed Lom, 35.
-The couple
+The couple was originally charged with murder and manufacturing a controlled substance, hashish oil.

 Lom died after the explosion.
 Investigators say butane -- a flammable liquid used to make the drug -- spilled and pooled on the floor, causing the explosion that critically injured all three and resulted in Lom's death five days later.